-In most societal systems, there are few basic things that you are taught when it comes to love and sex.
-One: Sex is for adults and when you grow up, you’ll get to know all about it.
-Two: As a girl, you will one day marry a man and you will have sex to have babies and it will be acceptable.
-Three: There is boy and girl, and love between them, and that is all.
+In most societal systems, there are a few basic things that you are taught when it comes to love and sex.
+One: Sex is for adults, and when you grow up, you’ll get to know all about it.
+Two: As a girl, you will one day marry a man, and you will have sex to have babies, and it will be acceptable.
+Three: There are a boy and a girl, and love between them, and that is all.

 We were told that our relationships run on sex, and if you’re a queer girl, appeasing men by making out with other girls.
-Shows that tried didn’t do a great job for the most part – cast your mind’s eye back to S1E14 of Glee when Santana and Brittany tell Finn, “You buy us dinner, and we make out in front of you.
+Shows that tried didn’t do an excellent job for the most part – cast your mind’s eye back to S1E14 of Glee when Santana and Brittany tell Finn, “You buy us dinner, and we make out in front of you.
 It’s like the best deal ever.”
-The stereotype of the sex crazed gays was born and as such we grew up in an environment where the idea of lesbians immediately equated to porn, promiscuity, and an insatiable sex drive.
+The stereotype of the sex-crazed gays was born.
+As such, we grew up in an environment where the idea of lesbians immediately equated to porn, promiscuity, and an insatiable sex drive.

 There’s a time and place for everything, and the time for LGBTQ+ representation that isn’t hypersexualized is now.
 Now, and forever.